 A number of virologists warned in a New York Times article from August 2020 that PCR tests — the alleged gold standard for Covid-19 testing — were being used in such a way that up to 90% of the test positives were effectively false positives.

 The latest Pfizer vaccine study, released in October 2021 and evaluating the vaccine’s effectiveness six months after the jab, found, by using full genetic sequencing (the technique used to study Covid-19 “variants” but also to determine PCR test accuracy) to verify PCR test results, that 91% of the PCR test positives were false positives (see appendix table S4).

-A recent peer-reviewed study of pediatric Covid-19 hospitalizations (under 22 years old) in a large Southern California hospital found 86% were either not actually related to Covid-19 or were “minimally related,” and that the patients were in the hospital for other reasons not related to Covid-19, but were still counted as “Covid-19 hospitalizations.”
+A 2021 peer-reviewed study of pediatric Covid-19 hospitalizations (under 22 years old) in a large Southern California hospital found 86% were either not actually related to Covid-19 or were “minimally related,” and that the patients were in the hospital for other reasons not related to Covid-19, but were still counted as “Covid-19 hospitalizations.”

 For older patients, who inevitably acquire lasting comorbidities (average number of comorbidities in Covid-19-related deaths tracked by CDC is 4), this tendency to count patients as “Covid-19 hospitalizations” due to incidental or minimally-related Covid-19 will increase.